Boris Spassky: Later tournament career (after 1976)

 However, Spassky's performances in the World Cup events of 1988 and 1989 showed that he could by this stage finish no higher than the middle of the pack against elite fields.
 He participated in three of the six events of the World Cup.
 At Belfort, he scored 8/15 for a joint 4th–7th place, as Garry Kasparov won.
 At Reykjavík, he scored 7/17 for a joint 15th–16th place, with Kasparov again winning.
 Finally, at Barcelona, Spassky scored 7½/16 for a tied 8th–12th place, as Kasparov shared first with Ljubomir Ljubojević.

-Spassky played in the 1990 French Championship at Angers, placing fourth with 10½/15, as Marc Santo Roman won.
+Spassky played in the 1990 French Championship at Angers, placing fourth with 10½/15, as Marc Santo-Roman won.
 At Salamanca 1991, he placed 2nd with 7½/11 behind winner Evgeny Vladimirov.
-Then in the 1991 French Championship at Montpellier, he scored 9½/15 for a tied 4th–5th place, as Santo Roman won again.
+Then in the 1991 French Championship at Montpellier, he scored 9½/15 for a tied 4th–5th place, as Santo-Roman won again.

 In 1992, Bobby Fischer, after a twenty-year hiatus from chess, re-emerged to arrange a "Revenge Match of the 20th century" against Spassky in Montenegro and Belgrade; this was a rematch of the 1972 World Championship.
 At the time, Spassky was rated 106th in the FIDE rankings, and Fischer did not appear on the list at all, owing to his inactivity.
-Spassky lost the match with a score of +5−10=15.
-However, Spassky earned $1.65 million for losing the match.
+Spassky lost the match with a score of +5−10=15, earning US$1.65 million for losing the match.

-Spassky then played the 16 year old prodigy Judit Polgár in a 1993 match in Budapest, losing narrowly by 4½–5½.
+Spassky then played the 16-year-old prodigy Judit Polgár in a 1993 match in Budapest, losing narrowly by 4½–5½.

-Spassky continued to play occasional events through much of the 1990s, such as the Veterans vs Women match in Prague, 1995.
+Spassky continued to play occasional events through much of the 1990s, such as the Veterans vs. Women match in Prague, 1995.

-Life since 2000
+Later years

 On October 1, 2006, Spassky suffered a minor stroke during a chess lecture in San Francisco.
 In his first major post-stroke play, he drew a six-game rapid match with Hungarian Grandmaster Lajos Portisch in April 2007.

-On March 27, 2010, at 73 years old, he became the oldest surviving former World Chess Champion following the death of Vasily Smyslov.
+On March 27, 2010, at 73 years old, he became the oldest surviving former World Chess Champion upon the death of Vasily Smyslov.

-On September 23, 2010, ChessBase reported that Spassky had suffered a more serious stroke that had left him paralyzed on his left side.
+On September 23, 2010, ChessBase reported that Spassky had suffered a more serious stroke that had left him paralysed on his left side.
 After that he returned to France for a long rehabilitation programme.
-On August 16, 2012, Spassky left France to return to Russia under disputed circumstances and now lives in an apartment in Moscow.
+On August 16, 2012, Spassky left France to return to Russia under disputed circumstances and took up residence in an apartment in Moscow.

 On September 25, 2016, he made a public speech at the opening of the Tal Memorial tournament.
 He said he had "the very brightest memories" of Mikhail Tal and told an anecdote from the 15th Chess Olympiad about Soviet analysis of an adjourned game between Fischer and Botvinnik.
 He was described by Chess24 as being 'sprightly'.

+Spassky died in Moscow on February 27, 2025, at the age of 88.